This week post wrestles with the topics of reducing monthly bills & increasing personal savings.

 - If you must purchase an HDTV go with LCD – LCD TVs use way way way way way way way less power to run them, which will save you a lot of money over the long haul

-Using all or any combination of the above techniques will help you reduce your monthly TV expenses!
+Using all or any combination of the above techniques will help you lower your TV bills!

 Wow, this post has my mind churning with different thoughts!